-I have been a part of the online Lego community since 2004 and I am a medical student in real life.
+I have been a part of the online Lego community since 2004 as a builder and I am a physician in real life.
 My goal in starting Creations for Charity is to have Lego builders use our hobby in a unique and meaningful way to give to charity.
 Each year, the fundraiser has shown how much the Lego community cares about giving back and brightening the holidays of kids in need.
 I am grateful for everyone’s support in making this possible.

 I have been collecting LEGO for nearly 30 years.
 As a favorite hobby, it has helped me tremendously in preparation for my career as a Scenic Designer and Technical Director for Theater.
 The Aspects of the design process apply to both scenic design and building with LEGO.
 The challenges of creating a specific desired look designed with the little plastic bricks which my mom used to scream about when she would step on one left in the carpet, is the biggest appeal to me: creating something great out of a limited supply of parts.
 I am entering an exciting time, a time when I am able to begin sharing these things with my two boys.
 Being part of the online community has connected me with too many great people to list.
 When Nannan and I set out to start Creations for Charity, we had no idea how much support we would get.
 Thanks for helping be a part of another tremendous year for kids around the country this holiday season.